 Men’s Hearts Lose Power as They Age

 According to David Goldspink, a professor specializing in cell and molecular sports science at Liverpool John Moores University, the pumping power of a man’s heart falls 20%-25% on average between the ages of 18 and 70.
 Women’s hearts, by contrast, show no age-related decline.
 Given that heart disease is a leading cause of death, this gives women a serious advantage.
 However, research indicates that the hearts of male athletes can be as powerful at age 70 as those of relatively inactive 20-year-old men, which means that men have the ability to preserve their heart power as they age (European Commission, 21 January 2005).

 Keeping a Few New Year’s Resolutions Can Reduce the Risk of Early Death

 The good news is that approximately 70% of the determining factors for life expectancy are behavioural and environmental, and only 30% genetic (Blue, 6 August 2008).
-This can be seen in the narrowing of the gender longevity gap that has occurred as women have taken up smoking and entered high-power occupations in the workforce.
+This can be seen in the narrowing of the gender longevity gap that has occurred as women have taken up smoking.
 Men can further narrow the longevity gap by making healthy lifestyle choices, engaging in regular cardiovascular exercise, making rational choices as to which risks are worth taking, and reducing time spent in stressful environments.

 For more health articles, visit the main Mind-Body Health page.